 Sunday 30th April 2017

 Phoenix Cinema - 52 High Road, East Finchley, London N2 9PJ

 Cinema is a powerful tool that unites us and divides us.
 It provides us with an escape from the monotonous cycle of our daily lives.
 A seemingly one dimensional experience can stimulate all of our senses and can evoke within us emotions that we may not consciously wish to express – anger, fear, sorrow, elation.

 We turn to cinema to provide us with an alternative version of history that captures the essence of a period in a way that may be lacking through merely reading textbooks.
 The Tudor era, a period that is widely celebrated in cinema, contains a vast resource of history concerning politics, war, exploration and fashion.
 However, what is often lacking from representations of Tudor England, particularly depictions of Shakespeare's work, is the diversity of ethnicities residing in England.

-Join the historian Onyeka, author of ‘Blackamoores: Africans in Tudor England, their Presence, Status and Origins’, at Phoenix Cinema, London as he examines Shakespeare's other countrymen and the significance of their story in Tudor England.
+Join the historians Onyeka, Robin Walker and Tony Warner, as they examine Shakespeare's other countrymen and the significance of their story in Tudor England.